The Early Years

 At the end of each season, and all thanks to the fundraising efforts of the club’s women, every child received a trophy, and every team that won their competition got club jackets.
-The club’s first presentation night was held on 7 November 1970 at the Balmain Police Boys’ Club, at 372 Darling Street, Balmain (which is still the address of the PCYC).
-Photos of this auspicious event appeared later in the local newspaper – most likely Balmain News.
+The club’s first presentation night was held on 7 November 1970 at the Balmain Police Citizens Boys’ Club, at 372 Darling Street, Balmain (which is still the address of the PCYC).
+Photos of this auspicious event appeared later in the local newspaper – most likely the Balmain News.
 The night was:

 “…a combination of a year of solid work, worry and soccer and giving us a feeling of wonderful satisfaction on seeing the delighted looks on the faces of three small squads of “tigers”.
 It was a thrilling occasion and a fitting end of a wonderful season.” – 1970 Report

-The presence of the BPCBC Club Brass Band and Drum Corp – in full uniform no less – added extra pomp and good cheer to the proceedings.
+The presence of the BPCBC Brass Band and Drum Corp – in full uniform no less – added extra pomp and good cheer to the proceedings.
 Following the presentations, all were seated before a magnificent party spread prepared by some tireless club supporters.
 “It was most gratifying to see not much left afterwards,” wrote Wal Gourlie, “a child’s approval of a ‘good night’.”
 Craig Hawkins agrees: “There were as many hot dogs and red cordial and fairy bread sandwiches that you could eat!”

 In later years, Presentation Nights were held at the Callan Park auditorium, and when they outgrew this venue, they were forced to move to the nearby park.